A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Reproducing the time evolution of individual simulated FIRE-2 halos

 Having shown that our model is capable of roughly reproducing the mass budgets and mass flow rates of FIRE-2, we now turn to the metal budgets and metal flow rates.
 Metals are an important additional dimension to predict because they will unlock more observables that we can use to eventually test our model.

 Figure \ref{fig:mzdots} compares the time evolution of metal flow rates from our model to FIRE-2.
-We see very good agreement just like with the overall mass flow rates.
+We see very good agreement, as with the overall mass flow rates.
 Figure \ref{fig:ZMvir} plots the bulk metallicities of our three components (CGM, ISM and stars) as a function of halo mass in comparison to FIRE-2.
-We show the comparison for $z=0$ and a representative high-redshift $z=3$.
-The CGM metallicities agree very well between the two models which means that our CGM cooling rates should be robust relative to FIRE-2.
-The ISM and stellar metallicities also roughly agree which is noteworthy given the simplicity of our chemical evolution model.
-Accounting for variations in the wind enrichment factor, uncertainties in the nucleosynthetic yield parameter, and a breakdown of the instantaneous recycling approximation particularly at high-redshift may help explain the remaining discrepancies.
+We show the comparison for $z=0$ and a representative high redshift $z=3$.
+The model tracks the general trends of CGM, ISM and stellar metallicity with halo mass at both low and high redshift, which is noteworthy given the simplicity of our chemical evolution prescriptions.
+One discrepancy is that the CGM metallicity of the model MW halos is $\sim4\times$ higher than FIRE-2 whereas the ISM and stellar metallicities agree to better than a factor of two.
+The high CGM metallicity of the MW halos at $z=0$ partially reflects the CGM mass being a factor of $\sim2$ lower in the model compared to FIRE-2 (see Figure \ref{fig:masses}) with the remaining excess possibly attributable to our assumption that the wind metallicity equals the ISM metallicity (it may be lower if there was entrainment of inner CGM gas or if the ISM is inhomogeneous and winds are launched from less-enriched regions).
+The other main discrepancy is that the lowest mass halos at $z=3$ have higher metallicities in the model compared to FIRE-2.
+This may reflect a breakdown of the instantaneous recycling approximation at high redshift.